-.VOLUNTEERING
+VOLUNTEERING

 Parent/Guardian volunteers are utilized throughout the year for different school events, including Field Day, Field Trips, Holiday Parties, etc. Under Act 15 of 2015, background clearances requirements have changed for school volunteers.
 Any adult who is interested in volunteering must start by reading and signing the CVSD volunteer handbook.
 In addition, volunteers will need to watch a short video about becoming a volunteer.
 Please note that clearances and mandated reporter training will only be required for volunteers who provide direct care, overnight supervision or supervision of students when a school employee is not present (this includes all field trips).
+Clearances are valid for 5 years.
 Additional information is available on the CVSD website under the 'Community' tab.